jaegertracing/jaeger/README.md

 ## Version Compatibility Guarantees

 Since Jaeger uses many components from the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector/) we try to maintain configuration compatibility between Jaeger releases.
-Occasionally, configuration elements in Jaeger (or in Jaeger v1 CLI flags) can be deprecated due to usability improvements, new functionality, or changes in our dependencies.
+Occasionally, configuration options in Jaeger (or in Jaeger v1 CLI flags) can be deprecated due to usability improvements, new functionality, or changes in our dependencies.
 In such situations, developers introducing the deprecation are required to follow [these guidelines](./CONTRIBUTING.md#deprecating-cli-flags).

-In short, for a deprecated configuration element, you should expect to see the following message in the documentation or release notes:
+In short, for a deprecated configuration option, you should expect to see the following message in the documentation or release notes:
 ```
 (deprecated, will be removed after yyyy-mm-dd or in release vX.Y.Z, whichever is later)
 ```

-A grace period of at least **3 months** or **two minor version bumps** (whichever is later) from the first release containing the deprecation notice will be provided before the deprecated configuration element _can_ be deleted.
+A grace period of at least **3 months** or **two minor version bumps** (whichever is later) from the first release containing the deprecation notice will be provided before the deprecated configuration option _can_ be deleted.

-For example, consider a scenario where v2.0.0 is released on 01-Sep-2024 containing a deprecation notice for a configuration element.
+For example, consider a scenario where v2.0.0 is released on 01-Sep-2024 containing a deprecation notice for a configuration option.
 This configuration option will remain in a deprecated state until the later of 01-Dec-2024 or v2.2.0 where it _can_ be removed on or after either of those events.
 It may remain deprecated for longer than the aforementioned grace period.